Eight Forest Lane

 Instructions

-• Drain & rinse chickpeas, discarding any skins that you can see.
+• Drain and rinse the chickpeas, discarding any loose skins you can see.

-• Serve hummus in a small bowl topped with a drizzle of olive oil and a sprinkle of cumin if desired.
-Serve with you favourite crackers or veggie sticks.
+• Transfer the hummus to a serving bowl.
+Drizzle with a little extra olive oil and sprinkle with cumin if desired.
+Serve with your favourite crackers, pita, or veggie sticks.

 Notes